Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Is Plausible accurate without cookies?

 Yes.
-Plausible uses a hash-based system combining the visitor’s IP address, User-Agent, and a daily rotating salt.
-This identifies unique visitors for the current day without storing any personal data.
-The hash changes daily, so no visitor can be tracked across days.
+Plausible uses a hash combining the visitor’s IP address, User-Agent, and a daily rotating salt to identify unique visitors within a single day — without storing any personal data.
+The hash resets daily, so no visitor can be tracked across sessions.
+[FACT-CHECK: verify this is still the accurate description of Plausible’s unique visitor identification method]

 Can I use Plausible and Google Analytics together?

-Technically yes, but it defeats the purpose.
-Running both means you still load the heavy GA script and still need a cookie consent banner.
-If you’re evaluating Plausible, run both for 30 days during the trial, compare the data, then remove GA.
+Technically yes, but it defeats the point.
+Running both means you still load the heavy GA script and still need a consent banner.
+The practical approach: run both for the 30-day trial to compare data, then remove GA once you’ve confirmed Plausible gives you what you need.

 Does Plausible work with WooCommerce?

 Yes.
-You can track WooCommerce events (add to cart, purchase completion) using custom events.
-The plugin also tracks revenue if you set up e-commerce goals.
-For most store owners, this covers 90% of what GA4’s e-commerce tracking provides.
+You can track WooCommerce events — add to cart, purchase completion — using custom events.
+The plugin also tracks revenue if you configure e-commerce goals.
+[FACT-CHECK: verify Plausible plugin currently supports WooCommerce revenue tracking and what version/configuration this requires]

 What about self-hosting Plausible?

-Plausible Community Edition is free and can be self-hosted on any VPS with Docker.
-You’ll need a server with at least 2 GB RAM and basic Docker knowledge.
-The trade-off: you handle updates, backups, and server maintenance.
-For most WordPress site owners, the cloud version is simpler and worth the cost.
+Plausible Community Edition is free and self-hostable on any VPS running Docker.
+You’ll need at least 2 GB RAM and comfort with basic Docker operations.
+The trade-off is real: you own updates, backups, and server maintenance.
+For most WordPress site owners without a sysadmin background, the cloud version removes that overhead at a cost that’s usually justified.
+[FACT-CHECK: verify minimum server requirements for self-hosted Plausible CE — RAM, Docker version, etc.]

 What’s Next